Skip to content

 Experimental

 REDCap conversion is still experimental.
-It only works with controlled REDCap projects.
+Please use it with caution.

 REDCap stands for Research Electronic Data Capture.
 REDCap documentation.